 (adding in silico contribution to treat cardiac conditions) Recent work has increasingly focused on using in silico methods to address specific cardiac conditions and evaluate pharmacological interventions.
 For example, Whittaker et al. employed computational modelling to examine mutations linked to Short QT Syndrome and their effects on atrial arrhythmias.
 Their study demonstrated how in silico simulations could assess drug responses and inform strategies for treating genetic cardiac disorders [8].

 (Research gap in cardiotoxicity prediction) Advances in computer hardware and parallel processing have further enhanced the speed and efficiency of in silico cardiac simulations, enabling the analysis of larger datasets and more intricate models.
 However, despite these advancements, optimising in silico simulations specifically for cardiotoxicity prediction remains underexplored.
-Therefore, this study main goal is to improve the efficiency and scalability of cardiotoxicity simulations by employing CUDA-based parallel processing techniques.
+Therefore, this study main goal is to improve the efficiency and scalability of drug cardiotoxicity simulations by employing CUDA-based parallel processing techniques.
 The research aims to:

 Address computational bottlenecks caused by increasing sample sizes and complex calculations in traditional methods.